 However, both terms are still used and recognized informally by Alberta family law lawyers when dealing with separations.
-The reason that knowing and using the correct terminology is important is that divorce lawyers use a very specific test to determine if parties qualify as being in an adult interdependent relationship.
+Knowing and using the correct terminology is important because divorce lawyers use a very specific test to determine if parties qualify as being in an adult interdependent relationship.
 This test will determine how Alberta’s common law separation will proceed.

 Alberta Common Law Separation Proceedings

 In order to determine if you qualify as being in an adult interdependent relationship, there are two criteria divorce lawyers use:

 - Parties must be living together in a relationship of interdependent for at least three years; or

 - The parties have entered into an Adult Interdependent Relationship Agreement.